TRUE BLUE PASSION

 I tell him I am here to listen to HIS story.
 So why don’t we just start with the name?

 True Blue.
 A Madonna fan perhaps?

 “I was trying to come up with a name for the restaurant,” Zimmerman tells me.
-“I Googled the word trustworthy and directly under it, the name true blue pops up.
-Turns out it’s a slang term for a linen that was made in Coventry, England, during the middle ages.”
+“I Googled the word trustworthy, and directly under it, the name true blue pops up.
+Turns out it’s a slang term for linen that was made in Coventry, England, during the middle ages.”